Tegali language

 The Rashad family of language consists of two dialect clusters, Tegali and Tagoi, which share about 70% basic vocabulary on the 100-word Swadesh list.
 They are spoken on two mountain ranges to the north and north-west of Rashad.
 These languages are spoken in the Tegali Hills in the north-east of the Nuba Mountains, the home of the former "Tegali Kingdom".
 The most conspicuous difference between the two dialect clusters is that Tagoi has a complex system of noun classes while Tegali does not.
-Different explanations exist for why Tegali dialects lack of noun class system.
+Different explanations exist for why Tegali dialects lack a noun class system.
 Greenberg (1963) excludes the possibility of mass borrowing of basic vocabulary in Tagoi and assumes the loss of noun classes in the Tegali dialects.

 Dialects/varieties

 Tegali has three varieties, Rashad (Gom, Kom, Kome, Ngakom), Tegali, and Tingal (Kajaja, Kajakja).
 Ethnologue states that Rashed and Tegali dialects are nearly identical.
 Tucker and Bryan list Rashad as almost identical to Tegali, "perhaps a mere variation of one language"; however, Greenberg lists it as a separate language.
 Welmers suggests Tingal as a dialect of Tegali; Tucker and Bryan report this as different from Tegali and Rashad, but as definitely belonging to the Tegali branch.